justinfagnani/route/README.md

 Route is a client + server routing library for Dart that helps make building single-page web apps and using `HttpServer` easier.

+In a complex single-page app, users navigate through various views and states of the application.

 Installation
 ------------